 The forms or mechanisms of demonstrating adequate financial responsibility may include, but are not limited to, surety bond, letter of credit, self-insurance, evidence of current insurance, or guarantee.
 Owners or operators may use any one or combination of mechanisms to demonstrate adequate financial responsibility for one or more tanks or tank facilities.
 The following provides a brief description and summary of the requirements of the most commonly utilized mechanisms along with examples and/or approved templates for certain mechanisms.

-If an owner or operator wishes to use an alternative method to demonstrate financial responsibility other than those listed above please contact the DEP AST program.
-A list of AST program contact can be found here.
+If an owner or operator wishes to use an alternative method to demonstrate financial responsibility other than those listed here, please contact the DEP AST program.